-Recipient-applied safety measure (RASM) locks and tags must:
+RASM locks and tags must:

-- be applied and removed only by authorised and competent persons - not be used for any purpose other than to lock and tag out safety measures and plant status control
+- be applied and removed only by authorised and competent persons - not be used for any purpose other than to lock and tag out isolation points, earthing, and plant status control - be able to be tracked back through to the work control document to which they relate.

-No work shall be conducted on plant whilst it is being used as an isolation point, where that work may compromise the integrity of the isolation.
+No work shall be conducted on equipment whilst it is being used as an isolation point, where that work may compromise the integrity of the isolation.